 “UNC is the total package for Dunia,” Adams said.
 “What more could you ask for?
 He’s earned this opportunity through his dedication and his incredible perseverance on the mat and in the classroom where he continues to thrive.”

-Miguel Rodriguez was overcome with emotion speaking about Dunia’s journey from a near-death experience to his latest accomplishment of a choosing a college.
+Miguel Rodriguez was overcome with emotion speaking about Dunia’s journey from a near-death experience to his latest accomplishment of choosing a college.

 “To see what he had been through as a young boy and where he is now is truly amazing,” Rodriguez said.
 “He is laser focused.
-He’s already walking around school in his UNC gear – so proud.”
+He’s already walking around school in his UNC gear.
+So proud.”

 SUBSCRIBE